Karolina M. Mukhtar

 • Research Interests

 Unfolded Protein Response (UPR), an evolutionarily conserved cellular stress response, activates upon accumulation of unfolded or misfolded proteins in the endoplasmic reticulum (ER) resulting from biotic/abiotic stresses.
-Initially UPR transduces signals to reinstate ER homeostasis.
+Initially, UPR transduces signals to reinstate ER homeostasis.
 However, prolonged or acute ER stress may lead to a transition that initiates programmed cell death.
 The action of UPR in plants is almost unknown.
-A long-term goal of my laboratory is to advance our understanding of the genetic and molecular basis of UPR in Arabidopsis as well as its role in defense against diverse abiotic and biotic stress factors.
+A long-term goal of our laboratory is to advance our understanding of the genetic and molecular basis of UPR in Arabidopsis as well as its role in defense against diverse abiotic and biotic stress factors.
 We are expecting to uncover the differences between the animal and plant UPR responses that make it a unique adaptive process in plant stress biology.
 Our primary objective is to identify how the key ER stress sensor IRE1 kinase/endonuclease is mechanistically involved during plant UPR.
-We are working on identification of additional regulatory factors required for both the activation and the attenuation of ER-stress response and studying the molecular signal transduction pathways that enable cells to activate the stress-adaptive (pro-survival) or apoptotic (pro-death) signaling pathways under mild or acute ER stress conditions, respectively.
-Plant stress biology research will have a profound impact on our future ability to solve real-life problems as we face ongoing changes in the climate, ecological imbalances and ever-growing human population.
-This research is supported by a $1.1 million NSF-CAREER Faculty Early Career Development grant, one of the most prestigious awards supported by the NSF.
-You can read more about Dr. Mukhtar’s work in the UAB Reporter and the UAB Magazine.
+We are working on the identification of additional regulatory factors required for both the activation and the attenuation of ER-stress response and studying the molecular signal transduction pathways that enable cells to activate the stress-adaptive (pro-survival) or apoptotic (pro-death) signaling pathways under mild or acute ER stress conditions, respectively.
+Plant stress biology research will have a profound impact on our future ability to solve real-life problems as we face ongoing changes in the climate, ecological imbalances, and an ever-growing human population.
+This research has been supported by the NSF since 2014.
+You can read more about this work in the UAB Reporter and the UAB Magazine.

 • Recent Courses